ColinKlich/Blockchain/README.md

 ## Overview
 Contains a blockchain built upon a PubNub(Redis) server.
 An express API interacts with the blockchain, and a semi-pretty React UI allows usera to make transactions upon the blockchain.

+Uses test-driven development along with a test suite(jess) to emulate proper development practices.

 ## References:
 * [Course link, Build a Blockchain & Cryptocurrency | Full-Stack Edition](https://www.udemy.com/course/build-blockchain-full-stack)